 On March 15, 2018, HUD sent identical letters to FFRF concerning its CM FOIA and Revive Us 2 FOIA.
 Both letters stated that "upon further review . . .
-HUD has determined that no fee will be charged" because "[t]he search can be performed using HUD's automated ediscovery system and the results can be provided to you electronically[.]"
-HUD sent identical letters to CREW on March 20, 2018 in the two CREW requests at issue.
+HUD has determined that no fee will be charged" because "[t]he search can be performed using HUD's automated ediscovery system and the results can be provided to you electronically[.]"21 HUD sent identical letters to CREW on March 20, 2018 in the two CREW requests at issue.22

-HUD has not followed up on these letters; to date neither plaintiff has received the results of the promised electronic searches.
-Further, HUD has provided no explanation of what its ediscovery system is, how it works, and whether it is capable of retrieving both electronically stored records and paper records.
+HUD has not followed up on the CREW letters.
+The only final response received by plaintiffs was a letter to FFRF dated December 20, 2018 regarding the CM FOIA.
+Plaintiffs have not received the results of the other promised electronic searches.
+Further, HUD has provided no explanation of what its e-discovery system is, how it works, and whether it is capable of retrieving both electronically stored records and paper records.